Oerlikon FF: Design

 The basic design was based on the original Oerlikon 20 mm cannon, in turn based on the German Empire's Becker 20 mm cannon of World War I. In the post-war period, Oerlikon had developed the original design to produce three autocannons with increasingly powerful rounds; the original model, later known as the "F", used the Becker 20x70mm round, the newer "L" model used a 20x100 round, and finally the "S" model used a 20x110.
 All of these weapons used the API blowback operational principle.

 In 1935 Oerlikon started development of versions suitable for use as wing-mounted guns.
-In addition to various changes needed for remote firing and cartidge ejection, the new series focused primarily on rate-of-fire.
+In addition to various changes needed for remote firing and cartridge ejection, the new series focused primarily on rate-of-fire.
 The original "FF" used a slightly upgraded 128 gram 20x72mm round with a muzzle velocity of 600 m/s at a cyclic rate of 520 rounds per minute, almost double that of the original F and AF models.
 The gun weighed only 24 kg.
 Similar improvements led to the 30 kg FF L using a longer 20x101mm round which gave 750 m/s, and the 39 kg FF S firing a 20x110mm round at 830 m/s at a slightly slower 470 rounds per minute.
 The original guns became known as the FF F from this point on.

-The FF F was licensed by the Japanese and produced as the Type 99-1, along with the FF L as the Type 99-2.
+The FF F was licensed by the Japanese and produced as the Type 99-1, along with the FF L as the Type 99–2.
 Hispano-Suiza built the FF S as the HS.7, and slightly improved HS.9.
 This design was later abandoned by Hispano-Suiza.
 In the 1930s, Marc Birkigt designed an entirely new gas-operated cannon with a locked bolt, the HS.404, which became one of the best 20 mm weapons of the war.
 Ikaria Werke in Germany started production of the FF F with a slightly more powerful 20x80mm round as the MG FF, but later introduced a new mine shell round which was lighter and improved velocity.
 The resulting MG FF/M was a common weapon until about 1944.
 Starting in late 1940 these were replaced by the very different Mauser MG 151/15 and Mauser MG 151/20 autocannon, respectively of 15mm (early) and 20mm calibre (primary production).